Zsuetam02/Acoutistic/README.md

 # Acoutistic
 Local application to help recording tabs on guitar

+%% Features:
+- displaying guitar chords finger placement for each chord in a chosen key
+- metronome
+- recording and transcription of guitar tabs

+%% Enviroment:
+- WPF C#

+%% Authors:
+- Mateusz Skrzypczyk
+- Jakub Kosman

+%% Author notes
-%%%% CREDIT GOES BOTH TO MY DEAR FRIEND JAKUB KOSMAN AS WELL AS ME %%%% Both of us made this project for classes, where he was more responsible for SQL database setup and i was responsible for backend with data processing as well as UI
+.
+Credit goes both my dear friend Jakub and me.
+Both of us made this project for classes, where he was more responsible for SQL database setup and i was responsible for backend with data processing as well as UI

 Folder "packages" is too large to upload to github, so i included "packages.txt", where all